KILTprotocol/spec-ext-credential-api/readme.md

 #### 4.b Optional: Extension rejects payment

 The extension MUST send a [rejection message](#rejections) if the user cancels or rejects the payment.
+The rejection message MUST have the name `rejected-payment`.

 #### 5.a Issuer submits credential